Shopify/unity-buy-sdk/README.md

 ## Getting set up for contributing

 Before contributing to the Unity Buy SDK, make sure that you have the required dependencies installed on your computer.
-Run the following command to check you have all required applications:
+Run the following command to check that you have all required applications:
 ```bash
 $ scripts/check_setup.sh
 ```